 The DASH diet recommends reducing the amount of saturated fat in the diet from foods like red meat, cheese, butter, and coconut oil.
 In addition, trans fats found in foods like pastries, packaged cookies, and processed foods are especially harmful to heart health.
 Moderating alcohol intake to 1 drink a day for women and 2 for men is also important.

-The standard DASH diet plan is not specifically intended as a weight-loss plan, although some participants may experience a reduction in weight while on the plan.
-The plan is designed for someone who ingests about 2,000 calories per day, but there are modifications available for people on 1,600-, 2,600- and 3,100-calorie diets.
+The DASH diet plan is not specifically intended for weight-loss, although some participants may experience a reduction in weight while on the plan.
+The plan is designed for someone who eats about 2,000 calories per day, but there are modifications available for people on 1,600-, 2,600- and 3,100-calorie diets.

 MayoClinic.com recommends that people trying the DASH diet begin gradually, adding healthy food and replacing poor food choices while slowly cutting back on sodium.
-Dieters may also be more successful if they find ways to reward adherence to the diet plan and get support from friends, family or their doctor.
-Adding physical activity to the DASH diet may help reduce blood pressure even more.
+Individuals may also be more successful if they find ways to reward adherence to the diet plan and get support from friends, family, or their doctor.
+Adding physical activity to the DASH diet is also essential in reducing blood pressure.